List on Bids44 →

 Common Scams to Watch For (India 2026)

 Damaged Veneer Hidden with Fresh Polish.
-Deep scratches, chips, or water damage on veneered surfaces can be temporarily masked with a fresh coat of polish or wood filler.
-This disguise wears off in a few months, revealing the underlying damage.
-Inspect edges and corners closely for signs of cover-up.
+A seller might apply a fresh coat of polish to hide chips, deep scratches, or water damage on veneer surfaces.
+The polish will wear off in a few months, revealing the underlying damage.
+Inspect edges and corners closely for unevenness or signs of recent touch-ups.

 Seller’s Guide — How to Maximize Your Pepperfry 6-Seater Dining Resale